 Unfortunately, when businesses attempt to launch a NetSuite PO process without addressing purchase requests (or requisition), many of these benefits are minimized, or they don’t happen at all.

-How purchase requisitions can complement NetSuite PO processes
+How purchase requisitions can complement the NetSuite PO processes

 If you’re currently running a purchase order process on NetSuite, you may have already encountered some or all of these issues: